Where to Stay Near Camp Nou for a Barcelona Match

 A four-star hotel with an open-air rooftop pool, just 10 minutes from the stadium – a perfect choice for those who appreciate high standards and buffet breakfasts.
 It’s one of the closest accommodations to the stadium, so if you can’t or don’t like walking far, this is definitely one of the best options!
 Thanks to the proximity to the stadium, you’ll be able to “consume” the club museum, shop and the surroundings at your own pace, without worrying about a tiring commute – and above all, the journey back to the hotel after the match.

-From the hotel terrace you get a stunning view of Camp Nou and the surrounding hills, and before the match you can watch from above as thousands of fans make their way into the stadium!
+From the hotel terrace, you get a stunning view of Camp Nou and the surrounding hills, and before the match, you can watch from above as thousands of fans make their way into the stadium!
 My personal number 1 in this roundup.

 That’s it for the list – as you can see, I saved the best for last.
 If none of my picks suits you or there are no rooms available, you can use the link below.